Amtrak Cascades: Expansion in the 1990s

 In 1994, Amtrak began a six-month trial run of modern Talgo equipment over the Seattle–Portland corridor.
 Amtrak named this service Northwest Talgo, and announced that it would institute a second, conventional train on the corridor (supplementing the Mount Rainier) once the trial concluded.
 Regular service began on April 1, 1994.

 Looking toward the future, Amtrak did an exhibition trip from Vancouver through to Eugene.
 Amtrak replaced the Northwest Talgo with the Mount Adams on October 30.
 At the same time, the state of Oregon and Amtrak agreed to extend the Mount Rainier to Eugene through June 1995, with Oregon paying two-thirds of the $1.5 million subsidy.

-Service to Vancouver, BC returned on May 26, 1995, when the Mount Baker International began running between Vancouver and Seattle.
+Service to Canada returned on May 26, 1995, when the Mount Baker International began running between Vancouver and Seattle.
 The state of Washington leased Talgo equipment similar to the demonstrator from 1994.
 The Mount Rainier was renamed the Cascadia in October 1995; the new name reflected the joint Oregon–Washington operations of the train.
+A temporary commuter rail service using Amtrak trains was deployed in September 1997 between Union Station in Portland and Vancouver station during a full closure of the Interstate Bridge for repairs.
+The free trains had ten round trips and drew an average of 1,335 passengers per day; the low ridership was attributed to the isolated location of Vancouver's station.

 A third Seattle–Portland corridor train began in the spring of 1998 with leased Talgo equipment, replacing the discontinued long-distance Pioneer.
 The other Seattle–Portland/Eugene trains began using Talgo trainsets as well, while the Seattle-Vancouver train used conventional equipment.
 In preparation for the Vancouver route receiving Talgo equipment as well, Amtrak introduced the temporary Pacific Northwest brand for all four trains, dropping individual names, effective with the spring 1998 timetable.